FCE Speaking - structure, examples, how to score higher

 Juan: I think that working as a chef at a restaurant or some other place is great.
 It is a creative occupation, and you can express yourself through the dishes you make.

-Marian: I get your points about expressing yourself, and I totally agree.
+Marian: I get your points about expressing yourself, and I’m totally with you on that one.
 However, I guess with time it can get a bit repetitive – cooking day in, day out.
-Now, working as a doctor is never the same, would you agree?
+Now, working as a doctor is never the same, wouldn’t you agree?

 Juan: Yeah, I guess so.
 You face new challenges every day, it is a lot of responsibility, and the salary must be really high.
 You have to know a lot, though.
 What about being a teacher?
 You have to be pretty knowledgeable too, right?